Insurgency in Ogaden: Background

 Coinciding with the European colonial advances in the Horn of Africa during the late 1880s, Ethiopian Emperor Menelik II launched invasions into the Somali inhabited territory.
 The Ogaden region faced the brunt of the imperial military campaigns, during which the Ethiopian Empire imported a significant amount of firearms from European powers.
 The large-scale importation of European arms completely upset the balance of power between the Somalis and the Ethiopian Empire, as the colonial powers blocked the Somalis from receiving firearms.

 The Ethiopian administration of the Ogaden was "sketchy in the extreme."
 Sporadic tax raids into the region often failed, and Ethiopian administrators and military personnel only resided in the major cities of Jijiga and Harar.
 Attempts at taxation in the region were called off following the massacre of 150 Ethiopian troops in January 1915.

 In the years leading up to the Second Italo-Ethiopian War in 1935, the Ethiopian hold on the Ogaden remained tenuous.
 Due to native hostility, the region had nearly no Ethiopian presence until the Anglo-Ethiopian boundary commission in 1934 and the Wal Wal incident in 1935.
 The Ogaden region was formally incorporated into Ethiopia after World War II.
 It was ceded by the British to Ethiopia by 1955 despite protests of the Somalis, who saw the region as a geographical and political continuation of a Greater Somalia.
-Hopes of a unified Somali state were not put into practice as Ogaden was gradually incorporated into Ethiopia.
+Hopes of a unified Somali state were not realized as Ogaden was gradually incorporated into Ethiopia.

-An independent Somalia later supported the Western Somali Liberation Front (WSLF), a group formed out of the 1963–1965 Ogaden rebellion.
+An independent Somalia later supported the Western Somali Liberation Front (WSLF), an armed separatist group formed out of the 1963–1965 Ogaden rebellion.
 In 1977, the Somali Democratic Republic invaded the Ogaden to support the WSLF and unify the region with the Somali state.
 After the Somali defeat in 1978, the Ogaden was turned into a militarized zone where population transfers were conducted in order to quell any signs of sedition.